 In Hope For All, Gerry lists ten “anchors” or ten reasons why God gives hope to all humanity.
 This teaching is my attempt at supplementing Anchor Eight, “Hope In God’s Nature.”
 One characteristic I see in Gerry Beauchemin is that he consistently exhibits and displays God’s character and nature in his own life, in a manner I don’t see in many believers in Jesus; I don’t say that to bring attention to Gerry, but, rather, to give one example of how God weaves his character and nature into our lives as we cooperate with Him in doing so.
 I consistently see reflections of God’s character and nature in Gerry’s day-to-day life.
 Gerry is certainly not perfect (God alone is perfect), but he does display many aspects of God’s good character and nature.

 Gerry begins Anchor Eight with this critical truth: “Knowing that God loves everyone is the only basis on which we can be assured that He loves any of us.”
 That not only reflects clear biblical teaching, but is also a statement that agrees with moral reason and logic.
 God’s very nature is love; as the Bible states very simply and unequivocally: “…God is love.”
 Yes, God’s basic character and nature is love.
 That being the case—since in his very being, He is infinite and eternal—then his love for all humanity must be infinite and eternal.
-It cannot be otherwise.
+It cannot be otherwise if God is really God.

 “God’s love is incredibly, infinitely patient.
 His love is gentle and consistently kind to all.
 God doesn’t brag about his achievements, nor inflate his own importance.
 God does not ever shame or disrespect anyone.
 God never selfishly seeks his own honor.
 God is not easily irritated, nor quick to take offense.
 God joyfully celebrates honesty, and finds no delight in wrongdoing.
 God’s love is a safe place of shelter, for He never stops believing the best of humanity.
 God never stops loving.
 God’s love extends beyond all of his other gifts to humanity.”